lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Keys for EDHOC Applications

 This section defines EDHOC-Exporter in terms of EDHOC-KDF and PRK_out.
+A key update function is defined in {{keyupdate}}.

 ### EDHOC-Exporter {#exporter}